 However, it's not as simple as jumping on a platform and sharing a post every now and then.
-Using social media for lead capture requires a systematic approach.
+Using social media platforms for marketing requires a systematic approach.

 Here are a few ways your business can utilise the top social media platforms.

-Success in using social media for lead capture requires engagement, communication and value.
-At Flowbird, we have direct experience in generating B2B leads through the effective use of social media platforms.
+Success in using social media platforms requires interactions, creativity and consistency.
+At Flowbird, we can put together automated social campaigns, tailored to your goals.
 You’ll be free to concentrate on running your business, whilst we put our marketing expertise to best use.